 Many freelancers see blogging as a passive way of picking up prospective clients.
-Unlike active pitching where cold emailing and cold calling are necessary, blogging makes you noticed and if done well, an authority in specific niches.
+Unlike active pitching, where cold emailing and cold calling are necessary, blogging makes you noticed and if done well, an authority in specific niches.

 Blogging communities offer excellent networking opportunities.
-There is the comment section, emails, etc. that offer feedback from the audience.
+There is the comment section, emails, etc., that offer feedback from the audience.
 This provides excellent support opportunity for a freelancer especially one just coming up.

 Content mills and freelancing platforms such as odesk and fiverr, pit freelancers against each other to compete for a writing opportunity.
 However, real writing experts shouldn’t compete especially by lowballing.
 Blogging makes you an expert, strip away the competition and let you speak directly with your prospective clients.
-Obviously, not all clients will be able to pay your asking price, but it is quite better than accumulating stress in outbidding others.
+Not all clients will be able to pay your asking price, but it is better than accumulating stress in outbidding others.

 These are excellent benefits for a freelancer owning a blog.
 However, there is one major mistake that freelancers make when blogging.
 This is when freelancers blog around their interests instead of blogging for potential clients.
 After all, blogs are started as online diaries.
 Many freelancers follow lifestyle blogs of other creative but these bloggers are not always discussing business.
 Instead, they share curated contents, fashion inspiration, design inspiration, etc.

 After consuming tons of content of freelancers’ lifestyle blogs, it is easy to conclude that you need a popular blog.
 This, however, should not be the mindset of a freelancer when approaching blogging.
 You do not need a popular blog, you need a popular business.

 Why shouldn’t a freelancer own a blog?